U.S. Route 395: California

 From c.
 1934 to 1969, the southern terminus of US 395 was in downtown San Diego at US 101 (Harbor Drive) and Market Street.
 US 395 remained mostly intact during a highway renumbering in 1964, but was truncated to its present-day southern terminus in Hesperia by 1969.
 It was replaced by SR 163 from downtown San Diego to Miramar, where it was then replaced by modern-day I-15.
-US 395 had previously followed Park Blvd, El Cajon Blvd, and Murphy Canyon Rd through San Diego to Miramar prior to the construction of the Cabrillo Freeway through Balboa Park.
-It had also followed Pomerado Rd through Poway prior to the construction of the freeway, and entered Escondido along Centre City Parkway, which today exists as a business route.
+US 395 had previously followed Park Blvd, El Cajon Blvd and Murphy Canyon Road through San Diego to Miramar prior to the construction of the Cabrillo Freeway through Balboa Park.
+It had also followed Pomerado Road through Poway prior to the construction of the freeway and entered Escondido along Centre City Parkway which today exists as a business route.
 From Escondido, there were two alignments that existed at different times.
 The original route followed Mission Road and Santa Fe Avenue into Vista (the old alignment of SR 78), then continued along Santa Fe Avenue, Vista Way.
-US 395 then followed SR 76 briefly before splitting off along Mission Road to Fallbrook, and continued along this road out of Fallbrook.
+US 395 then followed SR 76 briefly before splitting off along Mission Road to Fallbrook and continued along this road out of Fallbrook.
 The newer route continued north more directly from Escondido, paralleling I-15 along several frontage roads (some sections of which are named "Old Highway 395") to bypass Vista and Fallbrook.
 Where the old and new routes met near Rainbow, US 395 then proceeded north near I-15 into Temecula.
-From Murietta to Perris, there were two routes.
+From Murrieta to Perris, there were two routes.
 The old route followed I-15 (which was SR 71 at the time) to Lake Elsinore, where it then turned along SR 74 to Perris.
 The new route followed I-215 from Murietta through Menifee to Perris.
-From Perris, US 395 was replaced by I-215 through Moreno Valley, Riverside, and San Bernardino to Devore.
-Through the Cajon Pass, I-15 replaced US 395 up to its present-day southern terminus at I-15 in Hesperia (Exit 141).
+From Perris, US 395 was replaced by I-215 through Moreno Valley, Riverside and San Bernardino to Devore.
+Through the Cajon Pass, I-15 replaced US 395 up to its present-day southern terminus at I-15 in Hesperia (exit 141).

 The state legislature passed a resolution in 2008 to recognize portions of Historic US 395; by 2011, over 100 signs had been installed by private groups along the former alignment, mostly in San Diego County.

 During the 1950s, several sections of the highway were rebuilt or realigned by the California Division of Highways.
-Work to rebuild other two-lane sections has continued into the 21st century, with a 12.6 mi bypass of Olancha near Owens Lake planned to be constructed in the 2020s.
+Work to rebuild other two-lane sections has continued into the 21st century, with a 12.6 mi bypass of Olancha near Owens Lake.
+As of 11 June 2025, all US 395 traffic is now on the newly constructed lanes of the highway.

 Between 1992 and 2004, the 90 mi section of US 395 between I-15 and Ridgecrest had over 2,000 collisions that injured 1,500 people and killed 150.
-The highway's lack of shoulders, blind hills, and high speeds were cited as reasons for the frequency of collisions.
+The highway's lack of shoulders, blind hills and high speeds were cited as reasons for the frequency of collisions.